Institute of Classical Studies In this section

 Why publish with BICS?

 A themed issue of BICS combines the advantages of serial and standalone publishing.
-Each issue is part of an international series with an established readership and subscription base; it is also a distinct publication on a particular theme, which can be purchased on an individual basis.
+Each issue is part of BICS which has an established international readership and subscription base.

 Our partnership with Oxford University Press gives the journal worldwide marketing and distribution, alongside an internationally outstanding classics list and a stable of high-quality humanities journals.